OmniaTarek18/flutter-applications/calculator/README.md

   String get displayText(){...}
 ```
 3. second part where we include all UI design and widgets and set state of all functions where the displayText changes
+also I resuse the button style by store it in a variable to apply it on all buttons

 ![image](https://github.com/user-attachments/assets/be257322-85a2-45c6-9e28-20f97728fcbb)